 Number of services used in the calendar year; and

-All other waiver documents necessary for the new ADHC provider to begin providing services.
+All other waiver documents necessary for the new provider to begin providing services.

-NOTE: The new ADHC provider must bear the cost of copying which cannot exceed the community’s competitive copying rate.
+NOTE: The new provider must bear the cost of copying which cannot exceed the community’s competitive copying rate.

-Prior Authorization for New ADHC Providers
+Prior Authorization for New Providers

-The support coordinator will complete POC revision that includes the start date for the new provider and the end date for the transferring provider.
+The support coordinator will complete a POC revision that includes the start date for the new provider and the end date for the transferring provider.
 A new PA will be issued to the new provider with an effective starting date as indicated on the POC revision.
 The transferring provider’s PA number will expire on the end date as indicated on the POC revision.

 Changing Support Coordination Agency

-A beneficiary may change to a different support coordination agency for any reason after being with that agency for six (6) months, or at any time for good cause, as long as the new agency has not met its maximum number of beneficiaries, and as approved by the OAAS regional office or its designee.
+A beneficiary may request a change in their Support Coordination Agency, through the support coordinator or by contacting the OAAS Regional Office, for any reason after being with that agency for six (6) months, or at any time for good cause, as long as the new agency has not met its maximum number of beneficiaries, and as approved by the OAAS Regional Office or its designee.
+(Refer to 9.3 – Beneficiary Rights and Responsibilities, Freedom of Choice - Providers, for details on “good cause” criteria and timelines.)

-Good cause is defined as the following:

-A beneficiary moving to another region in the state;

-The beneficiary and the support coordination agency have unresolved difficulties and mutually agree to a transfer;

-The beneficiary’s health, safety or welfare has been compromised; or

-The support coordination agency has not rendered services in a manner satisfactory to the beneficiary.

-After the beneficiary has selected and been linked by the data contractor to a new support coordination agency, the new agency must inform the transferring agency and complete the FOC file transfer.
-The new agency must obtain the case record and authorized signature, and inform the transferring agency.
+After the beneficiary has selected and been linked by the data contractor to a new support coordination agency, the new agency must inform the transferring agency and complete the “Support Coordination Transfer of Records Form”.
+(See Appendix B for the link to this form).
+The new agency must obtain the case record and authorized signature, form the transferring agency.

 Upon receipt of the completed form, the transferring agency must have provided copies of the following information to the new agency: